 MyClasses is the online classroom and course delivery system on campus, which some faculty use to offer online coursework and materials.
-Not all classes use MyClasses; you can use GullNet to check to see if your class uses MyClasses or not.
+Not all classes use MyClasses.
 Only students currently taking a course that uses MyClasses will have access to log in.
 Courses are made available approximately a week before the start of the semester, and remain active until approximately a few weeks after the end of the semester.

-Students have access to the internet through three options: through the campus wireless network, by logging into an IT computer lab computer, or through the wired Residential Network (ResNet).
+Students have access to the internet through three options: through the campus wireless network, by logging into an IT computer lab computer, or through the wired network in residential halls.

 To access the wireless network, you will connect to SU-Secure.
 If this is your first time connecting to the wireless network, connect to SU-Connect and open up a web browser.
 This will run a step-by-step wizard connecting you to SU-Secure.

-To access the wired ResNet connection, just plug your computer into the available ethernet port in your room using an ethernet cable.
+To access the wired residence hall connection, just plug your computer into the available Ethernet port in your room using an Ethernet cable.
 You'll be prompted to log in when you open a browser.
 Once connected, you'll be prompted to log in once every two to twenty-four hours, depending on your computer's activity.

 Smartphones, tablets, and other devices can also be set up to connect wirelessly and, in most cases, to check your student e-mail using the device's mail app.